josbeir/cakephp-docs-md/docs/3/en/appendices/3-0-migration-guide.md

 In addition to configuration changes, dispatcher filters have had some conventions updated, and features added.
-See the [/development/dispatch-filters` documentation for more information.
+See the [/development/dispatch-filters](development/dispatch-filters.md) documentation for more information.

-### Filter\AssetFilter
+### FilterAssetFilter

 - Plugin & theme assets handled by the AssetFilter are no longer read via `include` instead they are treated as plain text files.
 This fixes a number of issues with JavaScript libraries like TinyMCE and environments with short_tags enabled.
 - Support for the `Asset.filter` configuration and hooks were removed.
 This